 I’m very excited to announce that Ahana, the SaaS for Presto company, has raised a jumbo $20M Series A round from lead investor Third Point Ventures.
 Our SaaS managed service … Continue reading Announcing the Ahana $20M Series A – Furthering our Vision of Open Data Lake Analytics with Presto

 Since COVID, every business has pivoted and moved everything online, accelerating digital transformation with data and AI.
 Self-service, accelerated analytics has become more and more critical for businesses and Snowflake … Continue reading Snowflake may not be the silver bullet you wanted for your long term data strategy… here’s why

 Summary Prestodb is an open source distributed parallel query SQL engine.
 In tutorial 101 we walk through manual installation and configuration on a bare metal server or on a VM.
 It … Continue reading Presto 102 Tutorial: Install PrestoDB on a Laptop or PC

 Presto was born out of the need for low-latency interactive queries on large scale data, and hence, continually optimized for that use case.
 In such scenarios, the best practice is … Continue reading Enabling spill to disk for optimal price per performance

-Installing & Configuring Presto locally Presto Installation Presto can be installed manually or using docker images on: Single Node: Both co-ordinator and workers run on the same machine. or even … Continue reading Hands-on Presto Tutorial: Presto 101
+Installing & Configuring Presto locally Presto Installation Presto can be installed manually or using docker images on: Single Node: Both co-ordinator and workers run on the same machine. or even … Continue reading Presto 101 Tutorial: Installing & Configuring Presto

 By Dipti Borkar, Ahana Cofounder, Chief Product Officer & Chief Evangelist I’ve been in open source software companies and communities for over 10 years now, and in the database industry … Continue reading Why I’m betting on PrestoDB, and why you should too!